harsh6292/Behavioral-Cloning-CarND/report.md

 The validation loss now decreased considerably and performed well also in the simulator with some minor errors.
 I added more training data and data augmentation which improved the results in such a way that the car was now able to drive by itself with no errors.

+Lastly, I implemented LeakyReLU and SpatialDropout layers to further reduce overfitting and generalize better.
+This is evident when running the car in simulator in autonomous mode.

 ##### Final Model Architecture

-The final model architecture (model.py lines 135-165) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (model.py lines 170-244) consisted of a convolution neural network with the following layers and layer sizes:

 ![alt text][image1]